pfroud/bike-prices/README.md

 #### Range

-The overall price range of the bikes I sampled is from \$770 (both Specialized Allez and Trek 1 Series) to \$15,750 (Trek Emonda).
-The most expensive 1 Series version is $1100 (1.4x increase) while the most expensive Allez is a remarkable $8,000 (10.4x increase)
+The least expensive bike I sampled is \$770 (both Specialized Allez base and Trek 1 Series 1.1) and the most expensive is \$15,750 (Trek Emonda SLR 10).
+So, the Emonda SLR 10 is 20.5 times as expensive as the Allez or the 1 Series.

+The model with the greatest relative range between least and most expensive versions is the Specialized Allez.
+The Allez base is $770 and the Allez S-Works Di2 is $8,000, for a range of 10.4x.

+The model with the least relative range between least and most expensive versions is the Trek Emonda ALR.
+There are only two models, but the Emonda ALR 5 is $1,760 and the Emonda ALR 6 is $2,250, for a range of 1.3x.

+Range information for every model is available in [ranges.csv](ranges.csv).

 #### Distribution